dalbyryan3/react-ml-test/README.md

 ## Usage
 Currently works for running the frontend and backend locally.

-First start the backend by going to react-ml-test-backend, creating a Python virtual environment (or using Anaconda) and calling
+First start the backend by going to the backend folder, creating a Python virtual environment (or using Anaconda), and calling
 ```bash
 python3 -m pip install -r requirements.txt
 ```